koordinator-sh/koordinator/docs/proposals/scheduling/20220701-pod-migration-job.md

 	// Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).
 	MaxUnavailablePerWorkload *intstr.IntOrString `json:"maxUnavailablePerWorkload,omitempty"`

+	// DefaultJobMode represents the default operating mode of the PodMigrationJob
+	// Default is PodMigrationJobModeReservationFirst
+	DefaultJobMode string `json:"defaultJobMode,omitempty"`

+	// DefaultJobTTL represents the default TTL of the PodMigrationJob
+	// Default is 5 minute
+	DefaultJobTTL *metav1.Duration `json:"defaultJobTTL,omitempty"`

+	// EvictQPS controls the number of evict per second EvictQPS string `json:"evictQPS,omitempty"`
+	// EvictBurst is the maximum number of tokens EvictBurst int32 `json:"evictBurst,omitempty"`
 	// EvictionPolicy represents how to delete Pod, support "Delete" and "Eviction", default value is "Eviction" EvictionPolicy string `json:"evictionPolicy,omitempty"`
 	// DefaultDeleteOptions defines options when deleting migrated pods and preempted pods through the method specified by EvictionPolicy
 	DefaultDeleteOptions *metav1.DeleteOptions `json:"defaultDeleteOptions,omitempty"`
 }
 ```

 ## Alternatives